When "Do your own thing" becomes a thing.

 4

-It offers an accessible, single source of truth for a distinct brand.
+It’s an accessible source of truth for a distinct brand.

 North Carolina Railroad